Communication-Efficient Federated Learning under Dynamic Device Arrival and Departure: Convergence Analysis and Algorithm Design: Related Works

-To address the limitations of static client sets in federated learning, research on dynamic client selection and flexible participation has gained momentum, particularly in response to the challenges posed by varying client availability \cite{fu2023client, nishio2019client, yoshida2020mab, abdulrahman2020fedmccs, martini2024federated, li2021model, lin2021ensemble, chai2020fedat, gu2021fast, jhunjhunwala2022fedvarp}.
-These studies explore strategies such as optimizing client selection based on resource constraints, modeling participation patterns probabilistically, and employing adaptive algorithms to address the effects of non-IID data.
-The goal is to enhance overall model performance by strategically managing client participation during training, balancing computational efficiency, communication costs, and data representativeness.
-However, these works often assume a fixed client set, neglecting the dynamic nature of client arrival and departure.
-While \cite{ruan2021towards} propose a flexible federated learning framework that allows for inactive clients, incomplete updates, or dynamic client participation, their analysis is limited to scenarios where the optimization goal changes only once, specifically when a single client joins during training.
-This restricts the applicability of their approach to more complex and realistic patterns of client pattern.
-Also, their analysis relied on more restrictive assumptions such as strong convexity and universally bounded gradient.
-There is a line of work in continual FL \cite{dong2022federated, usmanova2021distillation} , where the goal is to build a model that preserves all previously learned knowledge by preventing catastrophic forgetting.
-In contrast, as previously mentioned, our work focuses on rapidly adapting to the current data distribution to maximize the satisfaction of clients currently active in the system.
-Given this difference in objectives, our approach significantly outperforms continual FL in scenarios involving dynamic client arrivals and departures, as we will see in \cref{sec:experiments}.
+To address the limitations of static device sets in FL, research on dynamic device selection and flexible participation has gained momentum, particularly in response to the challenges posed by varying device availability \cite{xu2020client, jhunjhunwala2022fedvarp, sun2021dynamic, ribero2022federated}.
+These studies explore strategies such as optimizing device selection based on resource constraints, modeling participation patterns probabilistically, and employing adaptive algorithms to address the effects of non-IID (independent and identically distributed) data.
+In essence, the goal of these studies is to enhance overall model performance by strategically managing device participation during training, balancing computational efficiency, communication costs, and data representativeness.
+However, these works often assume a fixed device set, neglecting the dynamic nature of device arrival and departure.
+While \cite{ruan2021towards} propose a flexible FL framework that allows for inactive devices, incomplete model updates, or dynamic device participation, their analysis is limited to scenarios where the optimization goal changes only once, specifically when a single device joins during training.
+This restricts the applicability of their approach to more complex and realistic patterns of device availability.
+Also, their analysis relies on more restrictive assumptions such as strong convexity and universally bounded gradient.
+There is also a line of work in continual FL \cite{dong2022federated}, where the goal is to build a model that preserves all previously learned knowledge by preventing catastrophic forgetting.
+In contrast, as previously mentioned, our work focuses on rapidly adapting the global model to the current data distribution of devices.
+Given this difference in objectives, our approach significantly outperforms continual FL in scenarios involving dynamic device arrivals and departures, as we will show in Section \ref{sec:experiments}.